 My great grandfather Niccolò Cipollina was born in the Cala, Palermo’s ancient port, in 1899.
 My great grandmother was born in Villarosa in the Enna province at around the same time.
 My Sicily roots run deep and it’s one of my favorite places to travel.
 It’s also a frustrating place to dine out since so many restaurants exist mainly to cater to tourists (too often demanding ones from Milan so you can imagine…) and can be mind bogglingly disappointing.
 Sicilians generally eat at home and cook, transforming fresh ingredients into tasty dishes.
 I HIGHLY recommend you find an apartment with a kitchen and use it as a base and cook.
 Sicily’s market ingredients are amazing and the bakeries and pastry shops are outstanding so you will eat very well if you aren’t married to the idea of three meals a day at a restaurant table.
 Also bear in mind Sicily is the largest island in the Mediterranean and if you’re planning a visit I would either suggest 2 weeks or more for exploring the whole island; if you have a week or less choose one side (fly into Palermo to explore the west, Catania to explore the east).
 The roads are fine but it takes time to cross the island, so save yourself hours driving between destinations and embrace the chill atmosphere of the island.

 Here are my tips for a great trip.
-I’ll be updating this over the course of the fall 2019 as I work on my Food of the Italian Islands book (Clarkson Potter, Spring 2021):
+I’ll be updating this over the course of the spring 2021:

 Don’t Skip Palermo & Its Environs